The Vikings in North America.

-When Hernan Cortes met the Aztec Emperor Moctezuma II in 1519 AD, it was the first time the Aztec Emperor had seen a White skinned visitor.
-This may not have been the case though, as the Aztec culture had legends on White skinned people going back a number of years.
-In fact these White skinned and White bearded people were thought of as Gods.
-Could this have been due to a chance encounter with Vikings explorers along the Gulf of Mexico some time after 1000 AD.
-After all the Vikings with their larger physical attributes and Steel weapons would have looked like Gods compared to the indigenous peoples technology.
+When Hernan Cortes met the Aztec Emperor Moctezuma II in 1519 AD, it was the first time the Aztec Emperor had seen a white skinned visitor.
+This may not have been the case though, as the Aztec culture had legends of white skinned people going back a number of years.
+In fact these white skinned and white bearded people were thought of as gods.
+Could this have been due to a chance encounter with Viking explorers along the Gulf of Mexico some time after 1000 AD.
+After all the Vikings with their larger physical attributes and fearsome steel weapons would have looked like gods compared to the indigenous people's technology.

 The Inca civilization came to prominence around the 13th century in Peru, but their people could have moved south from the a Central American location.
-The Inca's had a White God called Wiracochan, his name translated as " Foam of the Sea ".
-Maybe this could be a reference to the Viking Dragon ships breaking through the surf to land on Central American soil.
+The Inca's had a white god called Wiracochan, his name translated as " Foam of the Sea ".
+Maybe this could be a reference to the Viking dragon ships breaking through the surf to land on the coast line of Central America.